seamile/pixiv-down/README.md

 - `-e END`
     the end date of illust when search tag (default: `2016-01-01`)

+- `--only_new`
+    Only download the newest illusts from ranking

 - `-l {debug,info,warn,error}`
     the log level (default: `warn`)